stomp-js/stomp-websocket/docs/README.md

 # Introduction

 This library allows you to connect to a STOMP broker over WebSocket.
 This library supports full STOMP specifications and all current protocol variants.
-Most of popular messaging brokers support STOMP and STOMP over WebSockets either natively or using plugins.
+Most popular messaging brokers support STOMP and STOMP over WebSockets either natively or using plugins.

-In general JavaScript engines at browsers are not amenable to binary protocols, so using STOMP, which is a text oriented protocol, becomes a reliable option.
+In general JavaScript engines in browsers are not friendly to binary protocols, so using STOMP is a better option because it is a text oriented protocol.

 This library was originally developed by [Jeff Mesnil](http://jmesnil.net/).

 ## Current Status

-This library is feature complete and has been in use in production for many years.
+This library is feature complete and has been used in production for many years.
 It is actively maintained.
 You are welcome to file issues and submit pull requests.

 ## Getting started